 2. Luxembourg Gardens

 Aside from grabbing a book and relaxing under a shady tree or casually strolling through the chic gardens, there are other unique things you should also check out.
-A favorite Parisian pastime is to gather around the Grand Bassin (the large pond behind the Palace), sip rosé, and watch as children race sailboats across the pond.
+A favorite Parisian pastime is gathering around the Grand Bassin (the large pond behind the Palace), sipping rosé, and watching as children race sailboats across the pond.
 If you want to take part in the fun, you can!
 Wooden and fabric sailboats are available to rent.
 The cost is €3.50 for 30 minutes.

-You’ll also find chess competitions, pétanque games, puppet shows, and much more.
+You’ll also find chess competitions, pétanque games, puppet shows, and more.
 Pack a picnic lunch or snack and sprawl out in the green space to make the most of your visit.
-Nearby you’ll find gorgeous veggie-packed bowls and raw cakes at sweet Rawmance, one of the best restaurants for vegan food in Paris.
+Nearby, you’ll find gorgeous veggie-packed bowls and raw cakes at sweet Rawmance, one of Paris’s best vegan food restaurants.

 See Related: Best Places for Falafels in Paris